flyteorg/flyte/rsts/concepts/tasks.rst

 **Timeouts**

 To ensure that the system is always making progress, tasks must be guaranteed to end gracefully/successfully.
 The system defines a default timeout period for the tasks.
 It is possible for task authors to define a timeout period, after which the task is marked as ``failure``.
 Note that a timed-out task will be retried if it has a retry strategy defined.
-The timeout mechanism is handled `TaskMetadata <https://docs.flyte.org/projects/flytekit/en/latest/generated/flytekit.TaskMetadata.html?highlight=retries#flytekit.TaskMetadata>`__.
+The timeout can be handled in the `TaskMetadata <https://docs.flyte.org/projects/flytekit/en/latest/generated/flytekit.TaskMetadata.html?highlight=retries#flytekit.TaskMetadata>`__.

 Caching/Memoization
 ^^^^^^^^^^^^^^^^^^^

 Flyte supports memoization of task outputs to ensure that identical invocations of a task are not executed repeatedly, thereby saving compute resources and execution time.
-For example: If you are debugging your code and wish to run it multiple times, you can re-use the output instead of re-computing it.
+For example, if you wish to run the same piece of code multiple times, you can re-use the output instead of re-computing it.
 For more information on memoization, refer to the :std:ref:`Caching Example <cookbook:sphx_glr_auto_core_flyte_basics_task_cache.py>`.